Baltimore Bandits: 1996-97 season

 The Bandits started the 1996-97 season with a 5–3 loss to the Hershey Bears.
 By the sixth game, they were playing .500 hockey at 2-2-2, but the off-ice news of the previous season continued.
 This time it centered around developing a new arena in order to enable the team to stay in the Baltimore area.
 On October 1, 1996, Caggiano put forth an initial plan for the County Coliseum, a $42 million 10,000 seat arena to be built just south of Baltimore in Lansdowne, Maryland.
 Later that week, Baltimore Mayor Kurt Schmoke announced plans for a $100 to $200 million arena near Camden Yards in the hopes of also attracting a National Basketball Association franchise.
 Given the possibility of this proposed arena, Baltimore County Executive Dutch Ruppersberger declined Caggiano's request to help finance the County Coliseum.
 While Caggiano continued to try to find financing the Coliseum, attendance for Bandits games dropped to second to last in the AHL.
 Additionally, the team was in debt $3.7 million.
 As the season ended, a group led by Cincinnati businessman Jerry Robinson purchased the team for $2 million.
 Caggiano estimates the Bandits lost $1 million during its time in Baltimore.
 He blames the failure of the team to take root on the lack of good infrastructure.
 Upon arrival in its new location, the Baltimore Bandits were renamed the Cincinnati Mighty Ducks.

 The Bandits completed the season with a losing record of 30-37.
 The team's last game in Baltimore was a 4–2 loss to the Philadelphia Phantoms during the first round of the AHL playoffs in front of 1,031 attendees.
 The final Bandit goal was by Igor Nikulin at the 19:21 mark of the third period.
 Philadelphia swept the Bandits 3–0.

 Logo and uniforms

 The logo of the Baltimore Bandits was a stylized raccoon developed by Disney Sports Enterprises.
-The Bandit was intended to resemble the Disney character, Meeko the Raccoon from Pocohontas.
+The Bandit was intended to resemble the Disney character Meeko from Pocahontas.
 The Bandit uniforms were purple, black, and silver.